getopt-php/getopt-php/README.markdown

 the required development dependencies to enhance Getopt.PHP just run:
 <code>make install-dev-dependencies</code> and then run the tests via <code>make test</code>.

-To get a list of make target just run `make` without any commandline arguments.
+To get a list of make target just run `make` without any command line arguments.

 References